 - 1. Pull the thread from the guide hole down between the pretensioner disks (see Figure 2-3). - 2.
 Route the thread down to the main tensioner wheel (see Figure 2-4). - 3.
 Wrap the thread around the wheel clockwise 1 and 1/2 times. - 4.
 Route the thread over the tension check spring. - 5.
 Route the thread down through the thread guide post(s).
 Threads using the top tensioners have two posts, threads using the bottom tensioners have one post. - 6.
 The upper thread guide is just above the take-up levers.
 Route the thread through it. - 7.
 The middle thread guide is just below the take-up levers.
 Route the thread though the hole facing outward, from back to front. - 8.
 Bring the thread through the take-up lever eye, from right to left. - 9.
 Route the thread straight down to the middle thread guide, through the hole facing downward.
 Pull on the thread and observe the check spring; it should move up and down to break contact with the thread break sensor. - 10.
 Drop the thread through the lower guide, just above the presser foot. - 11.
-Slip the thread behind the thread guide on the needle clamp. - 12.
-Run the thread through the eye of the needle, from front to back. - 13.
-Pass the thread through the center of the presser foot. - 14.
-Pull on the thread until you feel tensioner pressure. - 15.
-Fasten the thread to the retainer spring and trim the end to about an inch in length. - 16 Set the tension to equal 80-120 grams required to pull the thread at the needle end.
+Run the thread through the eye of the needle, from front to back. - 12.
+Pass the thread through the center of the presser foot. - 13.
+Pull on the thread until you feel tensioner pressure. - 14.
+Fasten the thread to the retainer spring and trim the end to about an inch in length. - 15 Set the tension to equal 80-120 grams required to pull the thread at the needle end.